 Question: Thank you for your informative answer about meditation.
 I find that it is difficult to sit or kneel in one position for very long because my joints become stiff and it can be painful.
 You mention walking meditation, which might be better for me.
 I find when I’m walking that I do a lot of thinking.
 Can you say something more about walking meditation?

 The breath (prana) aids the body in its posture and helps to focus the mind.
 Yoga teachers are always reminding us to breathe (inhale/exhale) when we are moving into and out of poses or holding them.
-But yoga teachers are always reminding us to continue breathing in and out while we are in a pose.
+But yoga teachers are also always reminding us to continue breathing in and out while we are in a pose.
 If you are sitting in some version of the lotus pose (padmasana), remember that the seated pose is as much an asana as a standing pose like warrior 2.
 Remember too that pain in your body is somehow tied up with your mind.
 Very often the physical pain we experience is a reflection of our mental state— a mental state characterized by ambition and aggression toward our body.
 I may think to myself, “By God, I’m going to hold this pose as long as I can just to prove to myself (and maybe to the teacher) that I can do it.”
 My mental attitude is defeating me.
 In meditation we are told to focus on the breath when we become distracted.
 We can become distracted by our thoughts, but also by the pain of sitting in one position for too long.
-The answer to both bothersome interferences with meditation is to return to the breath.
+The answer to both bothersome instances of interferences with meditation is to note them without judging them and return to the breath.
 But pain is a warning signal.
 If focusing on the breath cannot ease our physical posture, we need to change the posture.

 Preparing for Walking Meditation